Home » Join Us for Lent

 Easter Lily Memorials & Distribution

-You are invited to donate a chancel Easter plant as a memorial or as a gift.
+You are invited to donate a chancel Easter lily as a memorial or as a gift.
 Plants will be distributed to our members at home and in assisted living centers on Easter Sunday.
-The cost of plants is $20.00 each.
-All orders are due by Palm Sunday, March 24.
+The cost of plants is $25.00 each.
+All orders are due by Palm Sunday, April 13.
 Paper forms and envelopes are available in the church office lobby and at the back of the Sanctuary.
 Or you can pay and order using this JotForm.

 Want to celebrate the Easter season with members of our church community?
 Consider signing up for lilies deliveries!
 Bring your family and loved ones, give back, and make someone’s day.